ECNTechnology/ecn-kb/guides/cloud-dial/handling-inbound-outbound-ad-hoc-calls.md

 While on the call you will see the familiar call screen and will be able to perform the following actions:

 * Stop / Start Call Recordings.
 * Mask Recordings (This mutes the recording so that you can take credit card payments off the record for compliance).

+Click '**End Call**' when finished.

 <img style="width: auto; height: auto;" src="/images/manual_dialling_3.png">

 ## Inbound calls not part of an active campaign

+Inbound calls that are not part of an active campaign will now ring through to Agents based on the skills based routing.

+For information on how to configure skills based routing, [click here](https://kb.ecn.net.au/guides/cloud-dial/skills-based-call-routing.html).